COSC3020/augmenting-path/README.md

 of node names, starting with the start node and finishing with the end node.
 If there is no path, you must return an empty list.

-Test your new function; I've provided some basic testing code that uses [jsverify](https://jsverify.github.io/) in `code.test.js`.
+Test your new function; I've provided some basic testing code in `code.test.js`.

 To illustrate, here's an example graph:
 ![example graph](graph.png)